codefinity/micro-continuum/README.md

 #### Released

+#### Completed

+1. Added config Server, and Clients to Microservices

 #### Currently In Development

-1. Externalizing config using Spring Config Server
+1. Integrating Eureka Service Discovery

 #### In Development Pipeline